NVIDIA/cutlass/README.md

 # What's New in CUTLASS 4.6

+* Release [documentation](https://docs.nvidia.com/cutlass/latest/media/docs/cpp/gemm_performance_measurement_methodology_guidelines.md) that explains how to accurately profiling GEMM performance.

 ## CuTe DSL
 * New features
   - New fine-grained compilation API: cute.compile_to that gives control over the what stage the compiler outputs.
 This feature allows customization of the path from compilation to runtime execution. cute.compile_to is considered experimental in 4.6.
   - Experimental Feature: Added the IKET (In-Kernel-Event-Tracing) profiler for instrumentation-based intra-kernel activities tracing.
 This enables fine-grained profiling and makes it easier to understand persistent, warp-specialized kernels' performance.
 This is a beta feature provided by CUTLASS Python until a NVIDIA DevTools product is released, there is no guarantee that this interface will remain stable!
-  - Distribute compiler binaries to accomany cute.compile_to allowing users to build customized compile-exececute pipelines outside of Python.
+  - Distribute compiler binaries to accompany cute.compile_to allowing users to build customized compile-execute pipelines outside of Python.
 Both static and shared compiler and executor/runtime libraries will be provided.
 Compiler binaries will be uploaded to GitHub with each release.
-  - Supported AoT cross-compilation for aarch64?~@~Qlinux?~@~Qgnu
+  - Supported AoT cross-compilation for aarch64-linux-gnu
-  - Support for two launch attributes: launch completion events (cudaLaunchAttributeLaunchCompletionEvent), for recording an event once all thread blocks have begun executing, and launch programatic events (cudaLaunchAttributeProgrammaticEvent), for PDL event-based synchronization
+  - Support for two launch attributes: launch completion events (cudaLaunchAttributeLaunchCompletionEvent), for recording an event once all thread blocks have begun executing, and launch programmatic events (cudaLaunchAttributeProgrammaticEvent), for PDL event-based synchronization
-  - Supported auto calculating per-kernel shared memory carveout preference, or use new laucnch option `preferred_smem_carveout` to set manually.
+  - Supported auto calculating per-kernel shared memory carveout preference, or use new launch option `preferred_smem_carveout` to set manually.
   - Auto-deduced smem size for launching kernels
     - Launch config `smem` now defaults to `None` for auto-calculating kernel shared memory usage, which is recommended unless manual control is required.
     - Warnings will be raised when the manually set shared memory size is insufficient or exceeds the GPU maximum.
     - The default shared memory usage calculation aligns with CUDA C++ static shared memory behavior, i.e. summing all allocations additively.
     - An additional launch option `smem_merge_branch_allocs` is provided to merge shared memory allocations across mutually exclusive code branches, which is recommended for inlined mega-kernels to reduce total footprint.
   - SASS dumping in DSL is now supported in a self-contained manner - no CUDA toolkit installation required to get nvdisasm

 * Bug fixing and improvements
   - Add the missing elect_one in cute.copy for bulk copy.
-    - The elect_one required for async bulk copp was missing in cute.copy.
+    - The elect_one required for async bulk copy was missing in cute.copy.
 It's now generated in cute.copy automatically.
-    - Nesting elect_one will cause funtionality issues.
+    - Nesting elect_one will cause functionality issues.
 Please remove elect_one around cute.copy with async bulk copy.
     - Elect_one around direct async bulk copy instruction should be kept as it bypasses the cute.copy layer and will not be affected by this fix.
     - Affected copy atoms are CopyBulkG2SOp, CopyBulkG2SMulticastOp, CopyBulkS2GOp, CopyBulkS2GByteMaskOp, and CopyBulkS2SOp.
-    - Example of changes to avoid nesting elect_ones could be found here: https://github.com/Dao-AILab/quack/pull/164
+    - An Example showing changes to avoid nesting `elect_one` could be found in this [PR](https://github.com/Dao-AILab/quack/pull/164)
   - Improvements on linter support with more type ignores cleaned up
   - Improvements on tvm-ffi CUDA runtime error diagnostics
   - Improvements on dataclass support for TVM-FFI